-a.
-Data Link Service Providers (DLSP).
+6.1 Data Link Service Providers (DLSP).
 DLSPs deploy and maintain airborne, ground-based, and, in some cases, space-based infrastructure that support the transmission of AI/METI over one or more data links.
 DLSPs may also transmit information other than METI and AI over these links, such as ATM information or specific company Airline Operational Control Center (AOCC) information.
 They also may provide a free of charge or for-fee service that permits end users to uplink and downlink AI/METI and other information.
 For example, the introduction of high bandwidth wireless data link to the aviation sector enables frequent transmission of graphic intensive content.

-b.
-Examples of DLSPs.
+6.2 Examples of DLSPs.

-(1) FAA FIS-B. A ground-based broadcast service provided through the UAT network.
-The service provides users with a 978 MHz data link capability when operating within range and line-of-sight of a transmitting ground station.
+- 6.2.1 FAA FIS-B. A ground-based broadcast service provided through the UAT network.
+The service provides users with a 978 MHz data link capability when operating within range and line of sight of a transmitting ground station.
 FIS-B enables users of equipped aircraft to receive and display a suite of broadcast weather and AI products.
 FIS-B is available NAS-wide.
-You can find detailed information concerning FIS-B METI and AI products available using UAT FIS-B in the AIM and in Appendix 1.

-(2) Non-FAA FIS Systems.
+You can find detailed information concerning FIS-B METI and AI products available using UAT FIS-B in the AIM and in Appendix A, The FAA's Flight Information Service-Broadcast Over Universal Access Transceiver Data Link. - 6.2.2 Non-FAA FIS Systems.
 Several commercial vendors provide customers with FIS data over both the aeronautical spectrum and on other frequencies using a variety of data link protocols.
 Services available from these providers vary greatly and may include tier-based subscriptions.
-Advancements in bandwidth technology permits preflight as well as in-flight access to the same METI and AI available on the ground.
+Advancements in bandwidth technology permit preflight as well as in-flight access to the same METI and AI available on the ground.
 Pilots and operators now routinely load their databases using such services.
-Pilots and operators using non-FAA FISs for METI and AI should be knowledgeable regarding the weather services the commercial vendors provide, as some commercial vendors may be repackaging National Weather Service (NWS)-sourced weather, while other commercial vendors may alter the weather information to produce vendor-tailored or vendor-specific weather reports and forecasts.

-c.
-System Wide Information Management (SWIM).
+Pilots and operators using non-FAA FISs for METI and AI should be knowledgeable regarding the weather services the commercial vendors provide, as some commercial vendors may be repackaging National Weather Service (NWS)-sourced weather, while other commercial vendors may alter the weather information to produce vendor-tailored or vendor-specific weather reports and forecasts. - 6.3 System Wide Information Management (SWIM).
 The NextGen Implementation Plan identifies seven transformational programs required to implement NextGen.
 One such transformational program is the SWIM program.
 SWIM provides enterprise messaging infrastructure to enable systems to request and receive information when they need it, subscribe for automatic receipt, and publish information and services as appropriate.
 This will provide for sharing of information among diverse systems.
-SWIM allows a more cohesive and efficient decisionmaking process and also enables such new aviation concepts as trajectory-based operations and optimum profile descents.
+SWIM allows a more cohesive and efficient decision-making process and also enables such new aviation concepts as trajectory-based operations and Optimum Profile Descents (OPD).
 SWIM infrastructure is designed to use a Service Oriented Architecture (SOA) to communicate aviation data and services without the restrictive, time-consuming, and expensive process of developing unique interfaces for systems used in the NAS.

-(1) Publishing to SWIM.
+6.3.1 Publishing to SWIM.
 One publisher to SWIM will be the FAA's Common Support Services-Weather (CSS-Wx).
-CSS-Wx will publish aviation weather information to SWIM, provide for filtering of the information by user-specified criteria, provide for access to information via Web services, and over time replace the legacy weather dissemination systems.
+CSS-Wx will publish aviation weather information to SWIM, provide for filtering of the information by user-specified criteria, provide for access to information via web services, and over time replace the legacy weather dissemination systems.